HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 <a hreflang="en" href="https://developers.google.com/web/tools/lighthouse/">Lighthouse</a> is an open-source, automated tool for improving the quality of web pages.
 One key aspect of the tool is that it provides a set of audits to assess the status of a website in terms of performance, accessibility, SEO, best practices, and more.
 Lighthouse reports provide lab data, a way developers can get suggestions on how to improve website performance, but the Lighthouse score has no direct implications on the actual field data collected by <a hreflang="en" href="https://developers.google.com/web/tools/chrome-user-experience-report">CrUX</a>.
 You can read more on Lighthouse and the correlation between its <a hreflang="en" href="https://web.dev/lab-and-field-data-differences/">lab scores and field data</a>.

-HTTP Archive runs Lighthouse on all its mobile web pages (unfortunately, no desktop results), which are also <a hreflang="en" href="https://github.com/GoogleChrome/lighthouse/blob/master/docs/throttling.md">throttled</a> to emulate a slow 4G connection with a CPU slowdown, as detailed in our [Methodology](./methodology#lighthouse).
+HTTP Archive runs Lighthouse on all its mobile web pages (unfortunately, no desktop results), which are also [throttled to emulate a slow 4G connection with a CPU slowdown](./methodology#lighthouse).

 We can analyze this data to provide another perspective on CMS performance, using the results of these synthetic tests, which also include metrics that are not tracked in CrUX.